admin@mindmatterscairns.com.au

 BPsySc/BBus/DipCouns

 Steph is trained in the PEERS program (assisting children and young people who want to improve their social skills).
 She assists high school students with developing good study habits, making the most of class lectures (how to stay engaged and take notes) and helping them break down and write assignments.
 Steph also facilitates our group and one on one self-esteem programs.
-She is also trained in Auditory therapy and Interactive Metronome therapy; neuromodulation therapies that stimulate brain networks for better mental health.
+She is also trained in Neurofeedback Therapy, Auditory therapy and Interactive Metronome therapy; neuromodulation therapies that stimulate brain networks for better mental health.

 In her spare time, Steph likes camping, climbing mountains and paddle boarding over crocs.